39 Nursing skills for resume

 • If you have extensive nursing experience, focus on 3-5 most recent positions and mention the previous ones briefly.
 For each role, write between 5 and 7 bullets about your responsibilities and achievements.
 Choose jobs that can demonstrate various nursing experiences in different types of settings.

-• Mention any specialized equipment, skills, and software proficiency, as it can increase your chance of an interview.
+• Mention any specialized equipment, talents, and software proficiency, as it can increase your chance of an interview.

 • Avoid duplicating information.
 If you've worked as an intensive care nurse in many hospitals, you probably had similar responsibilities.
 Focus on what made each role unique to get the prospective employer interested.